cirruslabs/tart/README.md

     path: .build/debug/tart
 ```

-Running Cirrus CLI with `--artifacts-dir` will retrieve defined `artifacts` to the passed local directory on the host.
+Running Cirrus CLI with `--artifacts-dir` will write defined `artifacts` to the provided local directory on the host:

 ```bash
 cirrus run --artifacts-dir artifacts